Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Equal Opportunity and Its Limitations

+\paragraph{\textbf{The problem of metrics and what is measured}}\quad{}\\ Another challenge to the fair implementation of equal opportunity is that any test established to measure merit is unlikely to perfectly measure real-world performance.
+Warrior children may score higher on any test of athletic ability, for example, because of they have received special coaching that improves their scores on the test more.
+However, this coaching may improve test scores more than it improves real-world battlefield performance.
+In general, given it is impossible to measure merit precisely, proxy metrics will be used which will inevitably unfairly limit the opportunity of some.

-\quad{}\\ Focusing on specific decision points sometimes needlessly reduces considerations of equal opportunity to zero-sum thinking.
+\paragraph{\textbf{The problem of zero-sum thinking}}\quad{}\\ Focusing on specific decision points, such as the test of sixteen year-old warriors, also needlessly reduces considerations of equal opportunity to zero-sum thinking.
 For example, if we choose to give compensatory bonus points to non-warrior children, some warrior children may object at no longer being selected.
 This distributive view forces zero-sum trade-offs between mathematically incompatible notions of fairness, magnifying the stakes of choosing between these definitions~\citep{kleinberg2016inherent}.
 As Green argues, restricting analysis to specific decision points also cannot fully ``account for the inequalities that often surround those decision points [and] is therefore prone to reproducing existing patterns of injustice''~\citep{Green2022}.
-By expanding our view to the broader structure of opportunities, we can better account for the important contexts in which decisions are made and consider interventions that diminish or even eliminate the zero-sum framing.
+By expanding our view to the broader structure of opportunities, we can better account for the important contexts in which decisions are made and consider interventions that diminish or even eliminate the zero-sum framing. \\

+The warrior society thought experiment illustrates that focusing only on fairness metrics takes an overly narrow view of the opportunity structure.
+As Dewey astutely points out, ``the way in which [a] problem is conceived decides what specific suggestions are entertained and which are dismissed''~\citep{dewey1938logic}.
+Formal fairness methods often reduce considerations to relative advantages or disadvantages at a particular decision point.
+This type of single-axis thinking comes at the expense of attention to what produces the systematic benefits or privileges in the first place~\citep{hoffmann2019fairness}.
+In doing so, formal approaches do not account for the fact that having a plurality of opportunities (and not just equal opportunities) is a prerequisite for the accompanying virtues of freedom and the ability to shape our lives that make equal opportunity an attractive value in the first place.